Sprain (Distortion)

 Sprains occur due to sudden, excessive stress on a joint that exceeds its natural range of motion.
 In dogs and cats, the most common causes are:

-Traumatic events such as falls, especially from great heights in cats, are a common cause.
+Traumatic events such as falls, especially from greater heights in cats, are a common cause.
 Sudden changes in direction while running, especially in dogs during play or hunting, can also lead to sprains.
-Slipping on smooth surfaces like hardwood floors or ice is also a frequent trigger, as unnatural joint angles can occur.
+Slipping on smooth surfaces like parquet or ice is also a common trigger, as this can create unnatural joint angles.

-Sprains occur more frequently in athletically active dogs, especially in agility or other dog sports.
-The high dynamics and rapid changes in direction lead to increased stress on the joints.
-Getting a paw caught in uneven ground or holes can also lead to sudden overstretching of the ligaments.
+In athletically active dogs, especially in agility or other dog sports, sprains occur more frequently.
+Here, the high dynamics and rapid changes in direction lead to increased stress on the joints.
+Getting a paw caught in uneven ground or holes can also lead to a sudden overstretching of the ligaments.

-Breed-related anatomical features also play a role.
-Small dog breeds with long legs like Chihuahuas or Yorkshire Terriers have an increased risk of sprains in the front limbs.
+Breed-specific anatomical features also play a role.
+Small dog breeds with long legs, such as Chihuahuas or Yorkshire Terriers, have an increased risk of forelimb sprains.
 In large, fast-growing breeds like Great Danes or St. Bernards, temporary joint instability can occur during the growth phase, increasing the risk of sprains.

-Age-related factors also influence the susceptibility to sprains.
-In older animals, the decreasing elasticity of connective tissue leads to an increased vulnerability to injury.
-Obesity is an additional risk factor, as the joints are subjected to increased stress.
+Age-related factors also influence susceptibility to sprains.
+In older animals, the decreasing elasticity of connective tissue leads to increased susceptibility to injury.
+Overweight is an additional risk factor, as the joints are subjected to increased stress.

 Symptoms

-The symptoms depend on the severity and degree of the sprain.
+The symptoms depend on the severity, the degree of the sprain.

 • Swelling